 Please note: this post contains affiliate links and, should you make a purchase through then, we might make a small commission at no extra cost to you.

-Things to do in Flagstaff, Arizona
+What are the top things to do in Flagstaff, Arizona?

 Soak up Route 66 history

 Flagstaff is crossed by famous Route 66 and it is a fantastic place if you want to experience a taste of this most iconic of roads.
 We visited with our kids, one of them absolutely obsessed with Route 66 since we saw its end point in Santa Monica, and it was easy for both him and us to tune in with this piece of Flagstaff history.

 Route 66 signs are easy to spot and just as you imagine them, a perfect prop for an american road trip photo shoot!